Storage in the Fall: Your Guide

 Before we can settle down on the couch to watch the 397th airing of “It’s the Great Pumpkin Spice Latte, Charlie Brown,” remember that fall is here and winter is right around the corner.
 What does that mean besides endless bags of leaves and trips to the shopping mall?
 It means it’s time to head over to your storage unit and start stowing your summer gear and bringing your fall and winter gear back home.

-Storage for Seasonal Items
+3 Tips for Storing Seasonal Items

 Storage units are a great place to store your holiday decorations for the other 11 months of the year, especially if you’re not blessed with an overly large basement, garage or attic.
 And if you’re like the rest of us, you have lots of color-coordinated totes filled with Halloween, Thanksgiving and Christmas decorations.
-So now’s the time to get all your inflatable ghouls, gigantic pilgrim-hatted turkeys and teams of reindeers ready to fly.
-Even if you’re not ready to bring the winter decorations home quite yet, it’s at least a good idea to move them to the front of your storage facility so you can pick them up more easily.
+So now’s the time to get all your inflatable ghouls, gigantic pilgrim-hatted turkeys and teams of reindeer ready to fly.
+Even if you’re not ready to bring the winter decorations home quite yet, it’s at least a good idea to move them to the front of your facility so you can pick them up more easily.